benishouga/tiny-context/README.md

 - Easy to understand. (like React Context API with Hooks)
 - Easy to create async action and async generator action.
 (I think it's like redux-saga.)
 - Easy to test.
 (Only test a stateless implementation.)
 - TypeScript friendry.
-(Check by type whenever possible.)
+(Strict type checking.)

 ## Steps to use